crisoncode/crisoncode/README.md

 In my third year of study I discovered the art of coding, this was the biggest change of my whole life and I felt in love with that.

-Today, after 10 years working as a developer I’m a Javascript senior developer working in Salesforce Commerce Cloud a private software platform focused on digital commerce for big companies.
+Today, after 10 years working in many roles I'm Working in TennisPoint as a technical lead.

 If you have spent these two minutes of your live reading this, thanks a lot!